 Visitors from Catalonia – without accounting for the residents of the area – represent 0.51%, while 6% of visitors are from the rest of Spain.
 The majority of tourists (80%) come as individuals, couple or family, and only 20% are part of an organized group (agencies, tour operators).

-When and how did the management of Park Güell realize that its success as tourist attraction was endangering the park itself?
+When and how did the management of Park Güell realize that its success as a tourist attraction was endangering the park itself?

 Municipal Services Barcelona was commissioned by the City Council to carry out an action plan to manage tourist access to Park Güell.
 At that time, in 2012, overcrowding of the area was a problem that was putting coexistence at stake and also prevented the conservation of heritage.